 Protocols are self-assessed and reported annually.
 Every three years, assessments are externally verified to ensure accuracy and transparency.
-Syncrude underwent an external verification for the 2016 reporting year and was confirmed to have high ratings in all areas.
-However, we did not meet performance targets for energy and greenhouse gas emissions, or for safety and health.
-More details on TSM and the 2016 external verification can be found in relevant chapters of this report, and on the TSM website.
-(Note that our 2019 external verification has been delayed due to COVID-19.)
+Syncrude underwent an external verification for the 2019 reporting year and was confirmed to have high ratings in all areas.
+More details on TSM and the 2019 external verification can be found in related sustainability fact sheets and on the TSM website.

 In addition, a senior Syncrude executive is actively engaged on the TSM Communities of Interest (COI) Advisory Panel, which is comprised of representatives from Indigenous, environmental and social NGOs, labour and financial organizations, and industry.
 The COI panel provides a forum for all parties to discuss mutual issues of concern and to provide guidance and feedback on the TSM program.

 CANADIAN COUNCIL FOR ABORIGINAL BUSINESS – PROGRESSIVE ABORIGINAL RELATIONS